Guidance on the Regulation of Select Agent & Toxin Nucleic Acids

 Tier 1 nucleic acids

 To ensure that select agents and toxins are secured according to the appropriate level of risk, a subset (Tier 1) of the select agent list has been identified that presents the greatest risk of deliberate misuse with most significant potential for mass casualties or devastating effects to the economy, critical infrastructure, or public confidence.
-Currently, only nucleic acids that encode for the toxic forms of Botulinum neurotoxins, or infectious forms of Foot-and-Mouth Disease virus, are regulated as a Tier 1 agent and therefore all Tier 1 regulatory requirements apply to these nucleic acids.
+Currently, only nucleic acids that encode for the toxic forms of Botulinum neurotoxins, or infectious forms of Foot-and-Mouth Disease virus, are regulated as Tier 1 agents and therefore all Tier 1 regulatory requirements apply to these nucleic acids.

 Genetic elements are sequences of nucleic acids.
 Genetic elements from select agents are regulated if: